Wind-River/vxworks7-ros2-build/README.md

-VxWorks® 7 ROS2 Build Scripts
+# VxWorks® 7 ROS2 Build
-===
----

 ![vxworks ros2 build workflow](https://github.com/Wind-River/vxworks7-ros2-build/actions/workflows/vxworks-ros2-build.yml/badge.svg)

-# Overview
+## Overview

-The VxWorks 7 ROS2 Build Scripts provide build scripts to automate building ROS2 with a VxWorks SDK.
+The VxWorks 7 ROS2 Build project provides a build environment to automate building ROS2 with a VxWorks SDK.

 The Robot Operating System 2 is a set of software libraries and tools that